The Most Dangerous Game (1932 film): Influence

 Parts of the 1932 film were included in RKO's remake of the story in A Game of Death (1945).
 Noble Johnson reprises his role of Zaroff's servant.

-Some shots in Dr. Cyclops (a film also directed by Schoedsack) have a very similar composition to shots in The Most Dangerous Game, notably, the scenes where the villain pursues people in the jungle and comes back with a dog.
+Some shots in Dr. Cyclops (a film also directed by Schoedsack) have a composition very similar to shots in The Most Dangerous Game, notably, the scenes where the villain pursues people in the jungle and comes back with a dog.

 The 1932 film may have influenced the Zodiac Killer, because in one of his coded messages, he called man "the most dangerous animal of them all."